WEIHAOLEE/Time-Tracker/README.md

 2. History timed task list
 3. Chart form statistics (For PieChart)
 4. Account system
+5. Share the record to WeChat

 **Developing**

-5. Save records in the cloud (Developing...)
+6. Save records in the cloud (Developing...)
-6. Share the record to WeChat / QQ (Developing...)
+7. Share the record to WeChat / QQ (Developing...)
-7. Chat Room (Maybe..)
+8. Chat Room (Maybe..)